 Think about that logic: A buyer finds your house online, gets redirected to an unrelated agent, and now there are more hands in the pot demanding their cut for walking them through the property your listing agent should be presenting.
 Double the agents, double the fees - and guess who pays?
 You and the buyer do.

 This is all part of the outdated traditional system that deliberately overcomplicates what should be a straightforward process.
-By creating artificial complexity and multiple unnecessary touchpoints, the industry justifies inflated commissions that benefit brokerages while systematically burdening consumers.
+By creating artificial complexity and multiple unnecessary touch points, the industry justifies inflated commissions that benefit brokerages while systematically burdening consumers.